Q 1. Distinguish between Khadar and Bangar. Name any two states where alluvial soils are found.

 (d) Proper discharge and disposal of industrial effluents and waste after treatment in industrial and suburban areas.

-Q.2.
+Q 2.
 What is resource planning?
 Why is resource planning essential?
 Explain three reasons.

-Ans.
 Resource planning is the widely accepted strategy for judicious use of resources.
-It is a complex process which involves:

-Some regions in the country that are rich in natural resources may be included among economically backward region.
-On the contrary, there are some regions which have a poor resource base but are economically developed.
+- Some regions in the country that are rich in natural resources may be included among the economically backward regions.
+On the contrary, there are some regions that have a poor resource base but are economically developed.

-Q.3.
+Q 3.
 Explain any four human activities which are mainly responsible for land degradation in India.

 Continuous use of land over a prolonged period of time without taking necessary steps to conserve and manage it has resulted in land degradation.

 Four human activities responsible for land degradation in India are as follows:

-(b) Mineral processing like grinding of limestone for cement industry and calcite and soapstone for ceramic industry generates huge quality of mineral dust in the atmosphere which ultimately settles down on the land.
+- Mineral processing like grinding of limestone for cement industry and calcite and soapstone for ceramic industry generates the huge quality of mineral dust in the atmosphere which ultimately settles down on the land.
 It retards the process of infiltration of water into the soil, thus, degrading the land.
 Discharge of industrial effluents and wastes cause pollution and land degradation in industrial regions.

-Q.4.
+Q 4.
 Give the importance of soil.
 Explain any three factors responsible for soil formation.

 Soil is the medium of plant growth and supports different types of living organisms, including animals and human beings, by providing them with food for their survival.
-Human existence and settlement are determined by soil fertility as it determines agricultural productivity of an area.
+Human existence and settlement are determined by soil fertility as it determines the agricultural productivity of an area.
 Soil determines the natural vegetation and type of crop production of an area.
 It also influences the land use of an area.
 Areas of fertile soil are agriculturally productive and densely populated.
 It is one of the most important renewable natural resources.
-Relief, nature of parent rock or bedrock, climate, vegetation and other forms of life (especially decomposers) and time are important factors in the formation of soil.
-The three most important factors of soil formation are:
+Relief, nature of parent rock or bedrock, climate, vegetation, and other forms of life (especially decomposers), and time are important factors in the formation of soil.